 Think About Timing

 “Consider what your guests will enjoy, but in the end, serve what you want to eat.
 It is your wedding weekend," says Cove.
 With that in mind, there are plenty of elements to think about while executing your vision.
-For example, think about logistics and timing—don’t eat dinner too late.
-“Guests are traveling from other time zones earlier that day, and you don’t want to go to bed late, either."
+For example, think about logistics and timing.
+You don’t want to eat dinner too late.
+“Guests are traveling from other time zones earlier that day, and you don’t want to go to bed late, either," she notes.

 Pick Food That's Easy to Eat